Conductor

 Gail A. Brechting, Conductor & Musical Director

-Gail Brechting is in her twenty-sixth year as the conductor of the award-winning West Michigan Concert WINDS.
+Gail is in her thirtieth year as the conductor of the award-winning West Michigan Concert WINDS.
 Under her direction, the WINDS received the John Phillip Sousa Foundation’s Sudler Silver Scroll Award, America’s most prestigious community concert band award.
-She has organized four international tours with the WINDS, and is planning on taking them in 2024 to Scotland and Ireland.
+She has organized five international tours with the WINDS, most recently to Scotland and Ireland.
 She has had the privilege of conducting the WINDS in Chicago’s Symphony Hall, as well as the historic Carnegie Hall in New York City.
 Before becoming conductor, Mrs. Brechting was principal trombone with the WINDS and performed with many area music ensembles including the Traverse City Symphony, the Lansing Concert Band, The Lake Effect Brass, and the West Shore Symphony.
-In addition she is a much sought after soprano vocal soloist in West Michigan.
+She has just returned from the 2025 European Tour as conductor of the Lifelong Arts International Community Band with Blue Lake Fine Arts Camp.

 From 1996-1999 Mrs. Brechting represented MSBOA as the State Representative for the Michigan Youth Arts Festival.
-For over 40 years, she has been an active district and state level adjudicator for low brass, band and orchestras as well as teaching private trombone and tuba lessons to students of all ages.
+For over forty years, she has been an active district and state level adjudicator for low brass, band and orchestras as well as teaching private trombone and tuba lessons to students of all ages.

 WINDS Conductors